How Long Does CBD Stay in a Dogs System?

 With this in mind, it’s important to give your dog the amount of CBD that’s right for their own individual body weight.
 Unfortunately, dogs can’t verbally express how they feel.
 But, for instance, if you’re giving an older dog CBD for joint pain, you can pay attention to whether the amount you’ve given them seems to be working when they are able to move more freely or willing to climb up and down stairs or sleep through the night without pain.

-Or, if you’re giving your stressed-out pup CBD for anxiety to calm them down, you can monitor them to see if your pooch is more calm and relaxed.
+Or, if you’re giving your stressed-out pup CBD for anxiety to calm them down, you can monitor them to see if your pooch is calmer and more relaxed.

 How Much CBD For My Dog?